GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 - Post the combined analog and digital sensor data to Google Cloud IoT Core over a secure [MQTT][mqtt] connection

-In part 2 of the tutorial, you will learn how to process, store and analyze the streaming data in real time.
+In [part 2][part2] of the tutorial, you will learn how to process, store and analyze the streaming data in real time.

 **Figure 2.** *End to end architecture*
 ![architecture diagram][archdiag]